sir1e/git-learning/README.md

 ## Hi!

+I'm Koka Maxim I got a lot of useful material and insights that will help me in my future projects.

+---

+## Hi!

 When I finished this course I understood many Git features.
 I've discovered a lot of git commands and I think that it will help me in the future.
 Also I've got to know how to use GitHub and I find it very useful and interesting.
 I want to improve my skills and hope that in the future I would be able to use them all!

 ---